markscholtz/jekyll_blog/_posts/2011-07-18-easy-on-the-eyes.md

 [Solarized](http://ethanschoonover.com/solarized) by [Ethan
 Schoonover](http://ethanschoonover.com/) and has been making quite a few ripples amongst geeks on the web.
 I believe it really started spreading after appearing on [Hacker News](http://news.ycombinator.com/), but I could be horribly wrong about that.
 Anyway, regardless of how it came to my knowledge, it is really one of the nicest colour-schemes that I have used for a while.
-It also comes in a light or dark theme to suit whatever mood you happen to be in at the time (I'm talking about Solarized - the colour-scheme in this instance - not this site unfortunately).
+It also comes in a light or dark theme to suit whatever mood you happen to be in at the time (I'm talking about Solarized - the colour-scheme in this instance - not this site).

 And so after a few months of use I thought why not apply it to this site to improve its looks somewhat.
 I think it's an improvement